New home school and nonpublic school students and their parents should follow the steps below to get started at Lakeland in the CCP program.

 - Create an OH | ID account – Due April 1

-- Complete and submit the CCP Funding Application – Due April 1
+- Start the CCP Funding Application – Due April 1

 - Complete a CCP application with Lakeland Community College.

 - Complete this permission slip with a parent signature and email to CCPinfo@lakelandcc.edu.

 - Submit a high school transcript or middle school grade report.

 - Submit qualifying ACT or SAT scores or take the Next-Generate ACCUPLACER Writing test at Lakeland, and test into college-level English.

 - Students entering grades 10, 11 or 12 with an unweighted, cumulative high school GPA of 3.0 or above will be admitted into the CCP program.
 For more information, read the math and English placement summary